You can take out a home equity loan or HELOC on a second home, but lenders typically have stricter requirements than they do for primary residences.

 During financial hardships, people are more likely to default on their second home rather than their primary home.
 To account for the increased risk, lenders charge extra interest and fees.

-What are the risks of taking out a home equity loan or HELOC on a second home?
+Risks of a home equity loan or HELOC on a second home

 A HELOC or home equity loan on a second home can provide the finances to take care of home repairs, transform your kitchen, or rid yourself of credit card debt.
 But it also comes with significant risks, including: